How to restore Apple Music library and never lose it again

 To fix this, you can use File > Import (Command + O) to find the new location.

-To future-proof this fix, you can go to Preferences > Files and check “Copy files to Music Media folder when adding to library.”
-Now all the imported files would be copied to instead of referenced in the library.
+To future-proof this fix, go to Music > Settings > Files and check “Copy files to Music Media folder when adding to library.”
+Now, all the imported files will be copied to the Music Media folder instead of referenced in the library.

 Import Apple Music library